The 2008 South Bass Island Kayak Rendezvous will be

 Getting To South Bass Island

+a group.
 The Rendezvous is a gathering on land and

-fun.
-Though the wrong group could tempt you to go beyond your limits.
+The wrong group could tempt you to go beyond your limits.

 invite or include people that may not be ready for the kind of paddle you